By Mark Taylor

 Improved Memory, Concentration, And Focus

-The lion’s mane mushroom is frequently used as a powerful brain food because of its ability to stimulate the production of nerve growth factors (NGF).
+The lion’s mane mushroom is frequently used as a powerful brain food because of its ability to stimulate the production of nerve growth factors3 (NGF).
 An NGF acts as a neurotrophin that is important to the survival of neurons in the brain.
-It’s a small, secreted protein that helps aid neurogenesis and memory.
+It’s a small, secreted protein that helps aid neurogenesis and memory4.

 Essentially, NGFs can help your brain process and transmit information more quickly.
-When tested, Hericium erinaceus showed increased NGF production in the hippocampus area of the brain, but not the cortex.
+When tested, Hericium Erinaceus showed increased NGF production in the hippocampus area of the brain5, but not the cortex.
 The hippocampus is an important part of declarative and rational memory.
 When taken for at least four weeks, Lion’s Mane has been proven effective improving cognitive function.

 Reduction Of Anxiety And Depression